 That’s the reason brainstorming on the titles worth the effort: the more versions you write down in a list, the more uncommon ideas you’ll have at the end of your list.

 You can also utilize free tools like CoSchedule’s Headline Analyzer tool to quickly improve your headline.
 We originally had this blog post titled as “11 Highly Impactful Conversion Rate Optimization Tips,” which scored a 46.
 After a couple of variations, we were able to easily bump this up to a 67 score by adding some more emotional and power words.

 This is of course based on their own grading system, however, if you use this tool, you suddenly begin noticing that your headlines instantly become more enticing and you should see better CTRs.
 A big bonus around forcing yourself to use this tool is that it simply makes you spend time on creating variations, which you might not have done otherwise.

 If you get stuck on trying to think of alternative words, a quick tip is to open up thesaurus.com and look up synonyms for the words you are already using.

 A landing page has a purpose – to acquire something from your audience.
-Be it lead generation for email subscribers, contact details or more importantly, sales.
+Be it lead generation or building a list of email subscribers, contact details or more importantly, sales.
 By using a CTA – Call to Action, you promote such a purpose and instruct your visitors to act in a particular manner.
 Using strategic CTA’s and positioning them appropriately can be the defining factor as to whether or not you will improve the number of visitors you convert.

 So where should you put CTA’s?
 Well, according to research from Google, the most viewable position is right above the fold, not at the top of the page.